-Security clearances are a common component of employment in the Northern Virginia area, and there are many different levels of clearance.
+Security clearances are a common component of employment across the United States, and there are many different levels of clearance.
 These clearances are frequently required by government agencies, intelligence agencies, the military, and government contractors.
 Depending on the type of clearance, extensive background investigations and sometimes polygraph examinations are required.
 The first step in any clearance application, however, is to fill out the complex and sometimes confusing form SF-86, SF-85P, or e-QIP, if completed online, giving the investigator the guide to your life.
 It will include your biographical backgrounds, such as places you lived, worked, grew up, family members, where you attended school, your finances, travel, and many other aspects.

 Questions about security clearances come up in many contexts, and applicants can benefit from the advice of a lawyer.
 There may be things you are not sure you can or should reveal on the application, such as confidential information, and you need guidance.
 Or, you may know that you will have to disclose a fact, such as a drug use or bankruptcy, and are worried that it could affect the approval of the clearance.
 Ayotte Law guides individuals through the initial application process so that they avoid the pitfalls which would result in denial.
 Read some of our client reviews from grateful clients.